clickalicious/memcached-php/README.md

 ## Versioning
 For a consistent versioning i decided to make use of `Semantic Versioning 2.0.0` http://semver.org.
-Its easy to understand, very common and known by many other software products.
-Starting with release 0.1.0 (see releases) soon.
+Its easy to understand, very common and known from many other software projects.

 ## Roadmap